raphaelreme/trase-in/README.md

 $ pip install -r requirements.txt
 ```

-In order to run the tracking pipeline, you also need to install [Icy](https://icy.bioimageanalysis.org/) software.
+In order to run the tracking pipeline, you also need to install [Icy](https://icy.bioimageanalysis.org/) software and the Spot Tracking Blocks plugin.
 Please follow their guidelines for installation.

 ## Getting started